JuliaTime/NanoDates.jl/docs/src/appropriate/advantages.md

-## Appealing Advantages
+## Application

 ##### NanoDates put Nanoseconds into timekeeping

-- timestamps more capable than `DateTime` provides
 - produce, consume, transmit microtimed occurances
 - design using nanosecond resolved records
+- capable, conformant timestamping

 -----

 ##### Financial Market Operations

-In 2018 finanical centers, through their host countries, adopted regulations that apply to organizations and individuals participating in the high frequency  trade-by-trade flow that gives rise to market microdynamics.
-Here are two quotes from the 2018 regulators:
+In 2018 finanical centers, through host countries, adopted regulations for participants in high frequency trading.
+Here are quotes from two regulators:

- Market events and order transactions must be recorded [and] retraceable to UTC.
+ Market events and order transactions must be recorded and retraceable to UTC.

- Systems that are syncronized to a [validated network] clock, require timestamp availability at submillisecond resolutions.
-The shortest interval that is required of very high frequncy trading work by regulations as of 2022-Jun-01 is 25ns.
+ Systems that are syncronized to a [validated] clock, require timestamp availability at submillisecond resolutions.
+The shortest interval [required of] very high frequncy trading work as of 2022-Jun-01 is 25 ns.

-*UTC is the timebase of record for statutory purposes and for most people as a shared convienience.*
+*UTC is the timebase of record by international agreement and statutory law.*

 -----